hpcaitech/ColossalAI/applications/Chat/examples/README.md

 You should complete the implementation of four model classes, including Reward model, Critic model, LM model, Actor model

-here are some example code for a NewModel named `Coati`. if it is supported in huggingaface [transformers](https://github.com/huggingface/transformers), you can load it by `from_pretrained`, o r you can build your own model by yourself.
+here are some example code for a NewModel named `Coati`. if it is supported in huggingface [transformers](https://github.com/huggingface/transformers), you can load it by `from_pretrained`, o r you can build your own model by yourself.

 ### Actor model